Table of Contents

 Better financial reports enable better decision-making.

-With the Baremetrics toolkit, you can view more detailed data across customizable periods.
+The Baremetrics toolkit lets you view more detailed data across customizable periods.
 Here are the tools that Baremetrics has that Stripe doesn’t.

 1. Forecasting